davidhcefx/Modern-Nano-Keybindings/README.md

 bind ^E   wherewas      all
 bind M-E  findprevious  all
 bind ^R   replace       main
+bind ^_   gotoline      main
+bind ^G   firstline     all
+bind M-G  lastline      all
-bind ^B   pageup        all  # vim-like support bind ^F   pagedown      all bind ^G   firstline     all bind M-G  lastline      all
+bind ^B   pageup        all  # vim-like support bind ^F   pagedown      all  # vim-like support

+## for macOS
-#bind M-F  nextword      all  # M-left on iTerm natural editing
+#bind M-F  nextword      all  # is M-left on iTerm natural editing
 #bind M-B  prevword      all
-#bind M-2  anchor        main  # to use anchors on macOS
+#bind M-2  anchor        main # M-Ins keystroke is hard to produce
 #bind F2   nextanchor    main
 #bind F3   prevanchor    main

-bind M-1    help        all    # fix ^G been used bind Sh-M-C constantshow main  # fix M-C, M-F and M-b been used bind Sh-M-F formatter   main bind Sh-M-B linter      main
+bind M-1    help         all   # fix ^G been used bind Sh-M-C constantshow main  # fix M-C been used bind Sh-M-F formatter    main  # fix M-F and M-B might be used bind Sh-M-B linter       main
+#unbind ^J               main  # for those who rarely use justify
+#unbind M-J              main  # for those who rarely use justify
 ```

 > - If the path to **syntax highlighting files** are different on your system, please modify those `includes` around `line 3`.
-> - For more colorful syntax highlightings, see: [scopatz/nanorc](https://github.com/scopatz/nanorc) :-)
+> - For more colorful syntax highlightings, see: [galenguyer/nano-syntax-highlighting](https://github.com/galenguyer/nano-syntax-highlighting) :-)

 ## Screenshot